TzuJuLin/statistical_dependency_parsing/README.md

 For the English dataset, we derived around 80M features with a runtime of 14 minutes.
 As for the German dataset, around 40M features were derived within 7 minutes.

 ### Data Format
-The code is written to handle conll06 format only.
+The code is written to handle conll06 format.